by Karen J Mossman

 One day I came home from work with a headache.
 As my husband and I were going out to our favourite Indian restaurant, I thought I’d better go to bed for an hour.

-When we went to America last year and a guy from my husband’s work gave him some tablets, which he said his wife takes to help her sleep on long-haul flights.
+Last year we went to America and a guy from my husband’s work gave him some tablets, which he said his wife uses to help her sleep on long-haul flights.
 The label said extra strength, will cause drowsiness, do not drive or operate machinery!